 What new vascular technology are you watching closely and why?

-Carotid stents (of course!)—their development was put on hold by the early trial results comparing carotid endarterectomy (CEA) with stenting in symptomatic patients.
+Carotid stents (of course!)—there development was put on hold by the early trial results comparing carotid endarterectomy (CEA) with stenting in symptomatic patients.
 Now many new ideas—mostly concentrating on reducing embolic potential from stenting—mean that the technology can be more widely applied in a safe way and I hope this will result in surgeons becoming more engaged in training for the appropriate use of stents.

 What is the most interesting paper or presentation that you have seen recently?